 Mind you – I’ve bought pieces dubbed as “Lululemon dupes” before that turned out to totally not be that.
 So my goal with DUPED is to REALLY dive deep into the actual makeup of each piece in a side-by-side comparison format so that you can not just take my word for it, but SEE it all in action behind-the-scenes to judge for yourself before hitting buy, too. 🙂

 I can say with 100% certainty that both of these are *legit* Lululemon dupes.

 I own two pairs of the real deal Lululemon Align pants, in both a classic black and the camo print.
 I lovelovelove them dearly.

-I’ve got two pairs of these $25 Lululemon dupes from Amazon, which were my original find + share as a dupe.
+I’ve got two pairs of these under $25 Lululemon dupes from Amazon, which were my original find + share as a dupe.

-I now own four pairs of these $30 Lululemon dupes from Amazon.
+I now own four pairs of these under $30 Lululemon dupes from Amazon.
 Y’all…they’re just as good as the real thing.
 Truly.

 So here’s the deal.

 The first pair of Lululemon dupes I shared are technically speaking more like a carbon copy of the Align pant.
 Based on their material makeup, they’re the same.
 And based on their product description on Amazon, the brand is lowkey coming at Lulu.
 Ha!
 They’re description says they’re designed to fit “like a second skin” while calling them “buttery soft” and “sweat-wicking,” both of which Lulu are and are known to be, and says they’ve got a “four-way stretch and a 28″ inseam” – which Lululemon Align pants have, as well.
 Both are highwaisted with a waistband pocket, too.